michaelScopic/michaelScopic/README.md

 # Hey hey, I'm Michael.

-I'm a Linux and computer nerd, I play shitty games on Roblox and sometimes play Minecraft.
+I'm a Linux and computer nerd, I just kinda exist now.

 I mostly write scripts with Bash (lwk the only language I actually understand \[sometimes]), but I plan on (eventually) learning Python and Lua, maybe Rust but I don't think I'll go that low.